sciZer0/7/v/README.md

 <h2 align="center">THE VOTE BLOCKCHAIN</h2>

 <p align="center">
-Announcement<br>
 In Brief<br>
 </p>
 <br>

-This paper proposes an idea about a revolutionary, layer-1 blockchain with a big user base from day one, and with a new token-distribution mechanism providing the best Gini coefficient in the industry.
+This paper proposes an idea about a revolutionary, layer-1 blockchain with a big, multi-million user base from day one, and with a new token-distribution mechanism providing the best Gini coefficient in the industry.

 Also for the first time in the industry, the blockchain has the native, decreasing-total-supply token, and plus, is highly-sustainable and highly-efficient simultaneously.